pantheon-systems/documentation/source/_docs/guides/wordpress-git/05-plugins.md

 ---
-title: Git and WordPress on Pantheon
+title: Intro to Git with WordPress
-subtitle: Updating Plugins using the admin dashboard
+subtitle: Manage Plugins
-subtitle: Add a New Module
+gitwordpress: true
-gitwordpresspage: false
+anchorid: plugins
-anchorid: extend
+survey: true
 generator: pagination
 layout: guide
 pagination:
     provider: data.gitwordpresspages
 use:
     - gitwordpresspages
-permalink: docs/guides/git-wordpress/update-plugins/
+permalink: docs/guides/wordpress-git/plugins/
-previousurl: guides/git-wordpress/adding-media/
+previousurl: guides/wordpress-git/wp-uploads/
-editpath: git-wordpress/05-update-plugins.md
+editpath: wordpress-git/05-plugins.md
 ---
 Plugins can be easily updated.
 As long as the site is in SFTP mode on the dashboard, clicking “Update Now” will download and update the plugins code.